 How to Make Excel Look Like a Word Document

 Also, you can make your Excel sheet look like a Word document.
 Actually, you can link your sheet to a doc file.

-Suppose you have the same dataset which we’ve used before.
+Suppose you have the same dataset that we’ve used before.